Flexiana/framework/doc/conventions.md

     An interceptor is a pair of unary functions.
 Each function is called with a state map and must return a state map wrapped into a monad container.
 You can see it analogue to AOP's around aspect, or pair of middlewares.
-    In Xiana we're providing a handful set of interceptors for do the most common use cases.
+    In Xiana we're providing a handful set of interceptors for the most common use cases.